Many businesses closed during the COVID-19 pandemic. Your facilities may have been vacant or significantly under-used over the last few months.

 - Vacuuming and mopping

-- A disinfection of high touch points and/or the entire facility
+- Disinfection of the entire facility

 - Any other tasks that are needed and outlined